YunusEmreAlps/Icarus/README.md

 - [x] Login Success Page
 - [ ] Payment System

-All data static right now but if something happens in this hackathon everything can be...
+All data is static right now but if something happens in this hackathon everything can be...

 ## Technologies
 - Flutter